 The transitions between different modes can be realized very fast.
-Right after the fault occurrence, an algorithm requires one or two switching periods to re-distribute the PWM carrier phase shifts and set-up the fault-tolerant operation mode.
-Practically, the transition lasts $20-40 \mu$ s, including fault detection and identification, but the acquired transition time slot is small enough to avoid any risks of converter damage.
+Right after the fault occurrence, an algorithm requires 1 or 2 switching periods to re-distribute the PWM carrier phase shifts and set-up the fault-tolerant operation mode.
+Practically, the transition lasts 20 to 40 μ s, including fault detection and identification, but the acquired transition time slot is small enough to avoid any risks of converter damage.
 Hence, further converter operation with minor performance degradation is possible even with an active fault.
-However, care must be taken during the output capacitance value estimation because the output capacitor must ensure voltage stability during transients.
-A more detailed analysis is shown in [46].
+However, care must be taken during the output capacitance value estimation because the output capacitor must ensure voltage stability during transients [53].

-The DC link current waveforms reflect the most common converter failure modes, and the proposed ICM based technique can detect the overall fault condition and specify the failed component within 10-20 us in the case of open circuit and in less than 4 us in the case of short circuit even in a converter with strongly magnetically coupled inductors.
-The fault state detection and identification method show reliable performance within the whole converter duty cycle range, including the transient operation and protection against pseudo-fault detection events.
+The DC link current waveforms reflect the most common converter failure modes and the proposed ICM based technique can detect the overall fault condition and specify the failed component within 10 to 20 us in case of open circuit and less than 4 us in case of short circuit even in converter with strongly magnetically coupled inductors.
+The fault state detection and identification method show reliable performance within the whole converter duty cycle range, including transient operation and protection against pseudo-fault detection events.

-The designed fault-tolerant control system can avoid converter shutdown and provide an effective solution for converter operation with optimal performance in case of active semiconductor switch or inductor open circuit fault.
-The proposed algorithm has shown smaller current ripples and rms values, loss power reduction, and efficiency improvements by up to 2 % in comparison with the operation with active fault without fault-tolerant algorithm applied.
-In comparison with a normal operation, the application of fault-tolerant operation algorithm results in minor efficiency decrease and ensures high performance especially under high load conditions.
+The designed fault tolerant control system can avoid converter shutdown and provide an effective solution for converter operation with optimal performance in case of active semiconductor switch or inductor open circuit fault.
+The proposed algorithm has shown smaller current ripples and rms values, loss power reduction and efficiency improvements by up to 2 % in comparison with operation with active fault without fault-tolerant algorithm applied.
+In comparison with normal operation, the application of fault-tolerant operation algorithm results in minor efficiency decrease and ensures high performance especially under high load conditions.
 A fast transition to fault-tolerant algorithm is performed in case of fault occurrence and further converter operation with minor performance degradation.